ADOPTION OF A PERMANENT PROGRAM FOR COURT APPOINTMENT OF PRO BONO COUNSEL

 Please note that, while the court on its own initiative has the discretion to decide whether a pro se litigant should be assisted by appointed counsel, the responsibility for the court taking action in appointing counsel lies primarily on the pro se litigant himself/herself -- by requiring the pro se litigant to file a motion (request to the court) for appointment of counsel.
 In such a motion, certain factors must be addressed and explained, as described in Local Rule LAttyR 15(f).
 A Sample form is attached below (in Microsoft Word format or Adobe Acrobat Portable Document Format) for Pro Se Litigants' use to make such a request to the court.

-A link to the local rule implementing the Civil Pro Bono Panel can be found below, as well as a sample form for any Unrepresented Party may use to submit a motion (request to the court) for appointment of counsel from the Civil Pro Bono Panel.
+A link to the local rule implementing the Civil Pro Bono Plan can be found below.
+Sample forms that unrepresented parties may use to submit a motion (request to the court) for appointment of counsel from the Civil Pro Bono Panel can be found on our Forms Page under the headings Self Representation (Pro Se) and Civil Pro Bono.

 Download Local Rule LAttyR 15 - Civil Pro Bono Representation